jojozhuang/jojozhuang.github.io/_posts/2017-08-15-basic-knowledge-of-react.md

 You can install it as Chrome extension.
 ![MIME Type](/public/pics/2017-08-15/extensions.png){:width="800px"}
+View your React app in Chrome.
 You will see a tab called `React` in Chrome Developer Tools.
 ![MIME Type](/public/pics/2017-08-15/devtools.png)

 ## 5. References